G7 to seek ways to revive global growth

-G7 sources said the agenda for the day-long talks was "fluid" and that G7 chair France would seek to emphasise the group's commitment to preserving the fragile global recovery.
+G7 sources said the agenda for the day-long talks was "fluid" and that G7 chair France would seek to emphasize the group's commitment to preserving the fragile global recovery.

 One source said the United States, Canada, Japan, Germany, France, Italy and Britain could agree to keep monetary policy accommodative, to slow deficit-cutting where possible and push through structural reforms.